yucheols/ENMs_In_R/tutorials/tutorial_4.md

                   occs_all %>% filter(species == spplist[[17]]) %>% select(2,3))
 ```

+We will now spatially thin our occurrence points.
+The "occs_thinner" function borrows the "thinData" function of the *SDMtune* package.
+By default, the thinning distance will be matched to the pixel resolution of the input environmental variables.

 ```r
 # thin
 thin <- occs_thinner(occs_list = occs_list, envs = envs[[1]], long = 'long', lat = 'lat', spp_list = spplist)